 A lot of people ask me about my nickname and how I got it.
 Funny enough, I thought I already wrote a blog post about this, but I can’t find any record of it, so here it is.
 Obviously, this will be a more personal post than usual, but online identities are a big part of our use of technology after all.

 The Original Nickname

-At the time, I had a minor obsession with Greek mythology, so wanted to choose a name from the mythos, but how to choose?
+At the time, I had a minor obsession with Classical mythology, so wanted to choose a name from the Greek mythos, but how to choose?
 I decided to look up the meaning of my own name to help with my decision.
 Lo and behold, if you look up the meaning of my name, it usually says something like:

 the moon personified as a goddess.

 In Greek mythology, the Goddess of the Moon is Selene (Roman: Luna), but I thought that would sound too much like a regular name rather than a nickname.
 However, often, Artemis was associated with Selene and in many texts, actually listed as the Goddess of the Moon (similar to how Apollo is often referred to the God of the Sun).